Low-Cost Solutions for the Entrepreneur

 Thankfully, you can buy a fairly sophisticated desktop computer at places like Fry’s or Best Buy for under $750, including a low-end flat-screen monitor.

 Remember that you’ll be using your computer more often than you think.
-So take human factors as well as budget into account when you make your purchase.
+So take your budget into account when you make your purchase.
 This means:

 If you travel a lot, consider a laptop instead of a desktop.
 They cost more, but you'll be more productive.
 A final note: if you already have a good home PC, see if you can upgrade its memory or hard drive to meet your needs.
 A few hundred dollars there might save you a lot more than money, as you won't have to transfer files (which takes up time).